-The Taschachhaus (2,434 metres above sea level) is a German Alpine Club mountain refuge hut and training base in Pitztal VAlley in the Ötztal Alps, Tirol.
+The Taschachhaus (2,434 metres) is a German Alpine Club mountain refuge and training base near the glacier in the Pitztal Valley in the Ötztal Alps, Tirol.

 Training base between two glaciers

 Rubbing shoulders with the glaciers: Taschachhaus in the Pitztal Valley is nestled between the Taschachferner and Sexegertenferner glaciers.
 The first hut was built back in 1873/74, making it the German Alpine Club’s third ever mountain refuge hut.
-The main house was last renovated between 2005 and 2008, during which it doubled in size and a seminar tract was added.
-Since then, the Taschachhaus is not only an important stage on high alpine and ice tours, but also a German Alpine Club training base.
-The comfortable accommodation and delicious meals are highly praised by the guests.
-Freshly prepared food is served, even fresh salads, and you can even take a snack away with you from the extensive breakfast buffet.
+The main house was last renovated between 2005 and 2008, during which it doubled in size and seminar facilities were added.
+Since then, the Taschachhaus is not only an important stage on high alpine and ice tours but also a German Alpine Club training base.
+The cosy rooms and delicious meals are highly praised by the guests.
+Freshly prepared food is served, even fresh salads.
+The hut sleeps 100 guests.
+Climbing equipment can be hired from the hut.

 From Mittelberg (car park by the cable car) via Taschachalm in 2.75 hours, from Mandarfen using the Riffelseebahn cable car, then via Fuldaer Höhenweg trail and Taschachtal Valley to the hut in 3.5 hours, from top of the Pitz-Panoramabahn cable car via the Taschachferner glacier in 3 hours (glacier crossing, experts only)

 Walks and hikes in the area (walking time to summit)

 Ölgrubenjoch (3,050 metres), 2.5 hours, intermediate

 Hinterer Brunnenkogel (3,440 metres), 4 hours, difficult (glacier equipment required)

 Bliggspitze (3,454 metres), 3.5 hours, difficult (glacier equipment required)